-In late February charges of fraud by the SEC against broker-dealer Spartan Securities Group, Ltd. and transfer agent Island Capital Management, LLC are the latest in a series of SEC enforcement actions against parties engaged in the formation and trading of “blank check” companies.
+In late February charges of fraud by the SEC against a broker-dealer and its transfer agent were the latest in a series of SEC enforcement actions against parties engaged in the formation and trading of “blank check” companies.

 The Securities and Exchange Commission (SEC) has alleged that the defendants created and sold at least 19 public companies that were held up as legitimate but were revealed to be shams.

 According to the complaint, the broker-dealer firm's principals approved the filing of fraudulent applications with the Financial Industry Regulatory Authority (FINRA) to publicly list the common stock of the “blank check” companies, making the shares publicly available to retail investors.

 The term “blank check” company refers to a developmental entity/company.
 They often do not have a specific business plan or purpose in place, or their business plan is garnered towards merger or acquisition by another firm or entity.

 In addition, principal was alerted to a number of red flags raised by FINRA but failed to look into the matter.